 December 26th, 2013

-How to “TARGET” 40 million credit and debit cards
+How to “TARGET” 40 million credit and debit cards with a Target Breach

-The large retail chain Target (USA) announced last week that about 40 million credit and debit cards may have been affected in a data breach from Nov.
+The large retail chain Target (USA) announced last week that about 40 million credit and debit cards may have been affected in a Target data breach from Nov.
 27 to Dec.
 15. Stolen information related to Target store cards and major credit cards, The Associated Press reported.

 This breach was for in-store purchases not online according to Target.